turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 Express assumes a structure for our static assets.
 The response for the root path, `'/'` or `localhost:3000/`, first goes to the root of the `public` directory and looks for a file called `index.html`.

+So now you can add a directory called `public` and in that directory add a file called `index.html` with some basic HTML.
+Restart the server, head over to `localhost:3000`, and you should see your HTML file being served.

 ## Resources
 - [Express.js](https://expressjs.com/)
 - [Serving Static Assets](http://expressjs.com/en/starter/static-files.html)